Prashantprojects/Simple-Linear-Regression-SLR-/README.md

 - LR.fit(X_train,y_train)
 - Which uses gradient descent

+**The score of our Train data should always be higher then our Test data else our model overfits**

 ## Loss Function
 The loss is the error in our predicted of m and c.
 Our goal is to minimize this error to obtain the most accurance value of m and c.
 We will use the Mean Squared Error function to calculate the loss.
 There are three steps in this function: